keppy/KeppyLab/docs/blog/posts/rare-diseases-hackathon.md

     - rare diseases
 comments: true
 ---
-# Research to the People and Stanford Medicine's Rare Disease Hackathon
+# Research to the People and Stanford Medicine's AI Rare Disease Hackathon

 A week ago I flew down to SF to present at Github HQ for a rare disease hackathon aiming to jump-start research in applying LLMs and ML in general to the task of rare disease diagnosis and treatment.
 The two diseases being researched were Ehlers-Danlos and Hypophosphatasia(HPP).
 My team decided to focus solely on HPP.
 We developed a fine tuned model for answering questions about HPP using the ~1300 paper data source that was provided by the event organizers (shout-out to Pete Kane).